 Mark Cushing, Founding Partner

 Mark is the Founding Partner of the Animal Policy Group.
 A long-time political strategist, lobbyist, corporate executive and former litigator, Mark focuses his advocacy practice on providing high-level strategic advice and services to clients with needs at any level of government, and key trade/industry associations in the U.S., Canada and Mexico.
-He maintains an office in Portland, Oregon and Washington, D.C.
-He is the Chair of the Government Relations and Public Policy Practice and also a partner at Tonkon Torp LLP, a large-scale Northwest law firm.
-Most recently, Mark launched an innovative, one-of-a-kind Government Relations and Advocacy Certificate Program at Lincoln Memorial University in Knoxville, TN, where he also serves as the Director of the Institute for Collaborative Leadership.
+He is the past Chair of the Government Relations and Public Policy Practice and was a long-time partner at Tonkon Torp LLP, a prominent Northwest law firm.
+Mark also currently serves as University Counsel at Lincoln Memorial University and is a professor of Government Relations at their Knoxville-based Duncan Law School.The Animal Policy Group has offices in Portland, Oregon, Knoxville, TN, Scottsdale, AZ and Washington, DC.

 Mark is a frequent speaker at veterinary medicine and other animal policy-related conferences.
 He is an adjunct faculty member in Animal Law at the Lewis & Clark Law School in Portland, Oregon, and a visiting lecturer at the University of Oregon School of Law.
 Mark is an honors graduate with distinction from Stanford University and the Willamette University College of Law.